Updated August 2026

 Common combination-skin moisturizer mistakes

-Five mistakes we observed consistently sabotage combination-skin moisturizing: 1) Using heavy creams marketed for 'dry skin'.
+Five mistakes that commonly sabotage combination-skin moisturizing: 1) Using heavy creams marketed for 'dry skin'.
 These work for cheeks but suffocate the T-zone.
 2) Using gel moisturizers alone.
 These control oil but leave cheeks dehydrated, which paradoxically increases T-zone oil production over time (the skin overcompensates).
 3) Skipping moisturizer in oily zones.
 The T-zone DOES need hydration — skipping it makes oil production worse.
 4) Layering too many hydrating serums under moisturizer.
 Combination skin doesn't need 4 layers of hydration; it needs one good moisturizer.
 5) Switching moisturizers too frequently.
 Combination skin needs 4-6 weeks to demonstrate whether a moisturizer is working.
-Stop product-hopping and commit to the testing protocol.
+Stop product-hopping and give a product a fair trial.
 Most 'this moisturizer doesn't work' verdicts happen at week 2-3, which is too early to judge.

 viii

-What we tested but didn't pick (and why)
+What we compared but didn't pick (and why)

 Keep reading